CutaneousBioinf/Automatic-Cell-Typing/documents/symphony_usage.md

 To use these examples, users only need to modify paths to inputs.

-Users can use their own codes, make sure that it generates these two variables:
+Users can use their own code, make sure that it generates these two variables:

 `ref_exp`: Expression matrix for references, gene x cell, log(CP10K + 1) normalized.